KESDuck/sim/readme.md

 # Usage:

-## Ideal operation
+## Ideal operation (happy path)
-1. hardware setup: feeder is set to the correct screw diameter using precision staris.
+1. hardware setup: feeder is set to the correct screw diameter using precision stairs.
 Add screws to the feeder (or vibratory feeder)
 2. Insert frame and web plate, secure on conveyor
 3. Press start, robot starts main insertion operation
     a.
 Robot move camera to position
     b.
 Camera grab frame
     c.
 Process image to return list of cell location in robot coordinate
     d.
 Send each coordinate to robot
+    e.
+Robot returns "taskdone" for each insertion, and loop until all cells are inserted
 4. When completed the loaded frame is ejected from the robot ready for pick up

 ## Dependency Tree